interbit/interbit/docs/gitbook/getting-started/run.md

-# Run the new application
+# Run your new application

+> To complete this section, make sure that you have already [created a
+> new Interbit application](create.md).

 Now all we need to do is run the new application: